 Difference Between Grip And Overgrip:

-Many people confuse replacing the grips with over gripping.
-Well, the difference is just that, “gripping” is a process by which we replace the old grips with a new one.
-In contrast, over gripping calls for using another grip or grip tape for paddles over the exciting one for certain reasons which can be one of these.
+Many people confuse replacing the grips with over-gripping.
+Well, the difference is just that, “gripping” is a process by which we replace the old grips with a new ones.
+In contrast, over-gripping calls for using another grip or grip tape for paddles over the exciting one for certain reasons which can be one of these.

 - To increase the diameter as it appears too thick in the player’s hand.